epfl-ada/ada-2022-project-badasses/README.md

 Our website can be found [here](https://aureliensoenen.github.io/ADA_RateBeer.github.io/)!

+The main supporting notebook is `Supporting Notebook.ipynb`.
+We've also left our milestone 2 and another data exploration work in respective folders for reference.

 ## Abstract:
 What if we re-arranged the world through beer taste?
 What would be the map resulting from it?
 What countries will be linked per their beer’s love?
 Can natural enemies become friends over a nice cold beverage?